 - Farrier and vet fees including annual vaccination costs.

 - Transport costs if you plan to show and showing costs.

-- Tack and equipment for horseback riding including blankets, boots, bridle, bit, saddle, halter, rope and grooming kit.
+- Tack and equipment including blankets, boots, bridle, bit, saddle, halter, rope and grooming kit.
 Many items can be purchased cheaply on Ebay or similar sites.
 Be especially careful that the saddle fits both you and the horse properly and consult a saddle fitter if necessary.
 Similarly the bit and bridle must be appropriate for the horse’s training, and for the hands of the rider.
 And don’t forget the rider needs stuff too!
 Half inch heeled riding boots, chaps or britches, safety helmet (a must have, please protect your noggin), and gloves are all part of the equestrian wardrobe.

 Don’t Make The Biggest Mistake Of All